carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 visual_href = item.assets['visual'].href
 ```

 We can open this asset with `rioxarray`, and specify the overview level, since this is a Cloud-Optimized GeoTIFF (COG) file.
-Here we use `overview_level=1`:
+As explained in episode 6 raster images can be quite big, therefore we decided to resample the data using ´rioxarray's´ overview parameter and set it to `overview_level=1`.

 ```python
 import rioxarray